botsocket/ruby/Documentation.md

 -   Content arguments.
 -   Literal and normal arguments.

-Therefore, if a normal flag is defined after a content flag, the parser will consider it the content of preceeding flag.
+Therefore, if a normal flag is defined after a content flag, the parser will consider it the content of preceding flag.
 Defining it **immediately after** a content argument will have no effect.
 Quotes will not be removed if supplied after a content flag or argument.

 #### `registry.match(message)`